 Usually, data is streamed to analytics tools and analyzed in real-time.
 Some data may be interesting to analyze at a later point in time to learn about trends or to investigate a security breach that may have happened in the past.

 Collecting a subset of data from low-cost object storage and re-streaming it to any analytics tool as needed is a process that increases flexibility and comprehensive visibility while minimizing costs.
+Learn more about Replay with observability.

-An observability pipeline adds context to your data for more comprehensive analysis.
+An observability pipeline adds context to your data for a more comprehensive analysis.
 Sometimes adding a small amount of data can unlock answers to critical questions.
 You can enrich your current data streams with key pieces of information to build a more comprehensive view.

 Third-party sources, such as known threats databases, can enrich log data by alerting security systems to events that may require more scrutiny.
 They can also help you ignore log data from trusted domains.
 Similarly, another third-party source like a Geo-IP lookup table can provide geographical information for more context when performing investigations of past events.